-- Shoebury Park, Chalkwell Park and Eastwood Park bowling clubs indicated in 2018 that the quality of the greens they accessed had worsened since the previous season - Some recent improvements to irrigation systems have been made at Council owned/managed greens - Greens at Belfairs Park, Cavendish Gardens, Southend on Sea and Thorpe Bay Lawn Tennis Club were operating above Bowls England capacity guidance in 2018 - a 2022 review found there is capacity across all greens - Southchurch Bowling Club had aspirations to acquire a disused building in Southchurch Park and refurbish for ancillary facilities in 2018 this is no longer the case - ONS projections indicate an ageing population in Southend on Sea this may increase demand for use slightly in the future or at least remain static
+- Shoebury Park, Chalkwell Park and Eastwood Park bowling clubs indicated in 2018 that the quality of the greens they accessed had worsened since the previous season. - Some recent improvements to irrigation systems have been made at Council owned/managed greens. - Greens at Belfairs Park, Cavendish Gardens, Southend on Sea and Thorpe Bay Lawn Tennis Club were operating above Bowls England capacity guidance in 2018 - a 2022 review found there is capacity across all greens. - Southchurch Bowling Club aspired to acquire a disused building in Southchurch Park and refurbish for ancillary facilities at the time of the Playing Pitch Strategy survey in 2018 - this is no longer the case. - ONS projections indicate an ageing population in Southend on Sea this may increase demand for use slightly in the future or at least remain static.